Skip to content

 Crockpot Cinnamon Applesauce

-Fall is just around the corner!
-Can you believe it?
-I am utterly in love with all things fall, especially all the delicious apple desserts.
-You just can’t beat a slice of dutch apple pie or a plate full of apple cobbler.
+I love all things fall, especially all the delicious apple desserts.
+You just can’t beat a slice of Dutch apple pie, a plate full of apple cobbler, or simply an applesauce muffin!

 Recipe Ingredients